lucatronica/picocad-web-viewer/README.md

 ### TODO:

-* Shading, using picoCAD's per-face shading options
-* Option that attempts to fix Z-fighting
+* Attempts to fix Z-fighting on model load, or provide user directed method to resolve.
-* Object rotation property ("rot")